 Zoonotic diseases are diseases transmitted from animals to humans and vice versa.
-As shown in Figure 9.1, cattle can transmit disease to other cattle or humans.
+As shown in Figure 1.2, cattle can transmit disease to other cattle or humans.
 Once infected, humans can transmit disease to other humans or other cattle.
 Zoonotic diseases have the ability to spread quickly through a feedyard if good biosecurity measures are not in place.

-Figure 9.1 - Zoonotic Disease Model
+Figure 1.2 - Zoonotic Disease Model

 Cattle may be a source of several zoonotic diseases that can cause severe disease in humans.
 It is important that people working with cattle have a basic understanding and awareness of the clinical signs of the disease as well as appropriate precautions and actions needed to prevent each disease.
 Some of these diseases also have the potential to be used in bioterrorist activities.
 Good biosecurity and personal hygiene practices reduce the risk of human illness.
-More information on specific diseases can be found in Annex A.